marijnh/Eloquent-JavaScript/18_http.md

 is using.

-In practice, many sites use HTTP version 2, which supports the same concepts as version 1.1, but is, for performance reasons, a lot more complicated.
+In practice, many sites use HTTP version 2, which supports the same concepts as version 1.1, but is a lot more complicated so that it can be faster.
 Browsers will automatically switch to the appropriate protocol version when talking to a given server, and the outcome of a request is the same regardless which version is used.
 Because version 1.1 is more straightforward and easier to play around with, we'll